DrCpp/DrMock/docs/tutorial/mock.md

     OrderTest.cpp
 )
 ```
-The call of `DrMockTest` has changed as we've added the parameter
+The call of `drmock_test` has changed as we've added the parameter
 `LIBS`.
 This parameter tells **DrMock** which libraries to link the
 tests (i.e. the executables compiled from `TESTS`) against.
 In this
 case, the test `OrderTest.cpp` requires the class `Order` from